Operation Black Thunder: Operation Black Thunder II

 Operation Black Thunder II (sometimes referred to as Operation Black Thunder) began on 9 May 1988 in Amritsar and ended with the surrender of the militants on 18 May.
 The operation was under control of the Union Home Ministry and had been planned since early 1988.
 In early 1988 the government created a model of the Golden Temple in the Aravalli Hills where National Security Guards practiced the operation.
 They later practiced the Operation in a high school and college in Harayana.
 The Special Action Group commandos had already started to grow their hair so they could blend in as Sikhs during the operation.

 By mid February the date of the Operation was set and leave of the Special Action Group commandos had been cancelled.
 In the lead up to the operation Jarnail Singh Bhindranwale's nephew Jasbir Singh Rode was released and president rule was declared in Punjab.
 Punjab was further to be declared a state of emergency.
-State sponsored terrorists used Soviet made RPG-7's at a Vishwakarma Temple near Phagwara where there were 70 CRPF stationed.

 On May 8 DIG (Deputy Inspector General of Police) of CRPF Sarabdeep Singh Virk went to a building near the Golden Temple and convinced a militant, Santhok Singh Kala, to join security forces and to carry out terrorist operations for them.
 Kala taunted other militants which led to them firing and Virk being injured.
 Hearing about the shooting the Jathedar, Jasbir Singh Rode, hurried to Amritsar.

 On May 11 and 12, around 1,000 commandos from the Special Action Group were airlifted to Amritsar under the command of Brigadier Sushil Nanda.
 Nanda had a hot line to New Delhi with the National Security Guard control room.
 On May 11 Rode was able to get a ceasefire that lasted two hours.
 Rode met with Gurdev Singh Kaunke, journalists, and other associates.
 He talked to other militants.
 During this time commandos took their positions replacing the CRPF which had been previously stationed.